Whitman-Walker Health to Open New Health Care Home in 2015

 1525 14th Street NW

 The new health care home was secured via a long-term lease with Furioso Development LLC for nearly 43,000 square feet of new space located at 1525 14th Street NW.
-The building is presently under construction and is expected to be completed in spring 2014.
+The building is presently under construction and is expected to be completed in early 2015.
 The new health care home will provide for major expansions of the following services: primary medical care, pharmacy, mental health and addictions counseling, dental care and legal services.
 It will also house key new services including optical services, complimentary therapies (acupuncture and massage), pulmonary function testing, and a travel medicine clinic.

 Established in 1978, Whitman-Walker Health is a non-profit community health center located in Washington, DC.
 Our mission is to be the highest quality, culturally competent community health center serving greater Washington’s diverse urban community, including individuals who face barriers to accessing care, and with a special expertise in LGBT and HIV care.
 Whitman-Walker Health offers primary medical and dental care; mental health and addictions counseling and treatment; HIV education, prevention, and testing; legal services; and medical adherence care management.
 We are especially committed to meeting the health needs of the gay, lesbian, bisexual and transgender community and people living with HIV/AIDS.